overture-stack/persona/README.md

 Persona uses the `migrate-mongo` package to perform DB migrations: https://www.npmjs.com/package/migrate-mongo

 To use `migrate-mongo` run `npm run migrate -- <<migrate-mongo-opts>>`.
 Do not run `migrate-mongo` on its own;
-as persona uses vault for mongo authentication and therefore needs a special build process to configure `migrate-mongo` that is contained within the `migrate` script.
+persona uses vault for mongo authentication and therefore needs a special build process to configure `migrate-mongo` that is contained within the `migrate` script.

 ## docker